 That last album came out on Dine Alone in 2017.
 The party punk group last released the single "Illuminati Knights" in January to raise money for a pair of Ottawa-area youth charities.

 Toronto noise-punk trio METZ continue to support their recent full-length Strange Peace, recently releasing an animated video for the song "Mr Plague."
 The clip was put together by Shayne Ehman of Thunder Bay's Cricket Cave.

 Strange Peace, the band's third record, was recorded by Steve Albini and released last fall on Royal Mountain and Sub Pop Records.
 METZ was recently confirmed as one of the Canadian acts to appear at the Fest in Gainesville, Florida this October.

 Montreal skate-punk four-piece Bussieres have released the title track to their upcoming EP Sunny Side Up.
-The six-song CD is set to arrive on May 15 from Thousand Island Records.
+The six-song CD is set to arrive on May 15 from Thousand Islands Records.
 The new material, which follows up the band's 2016 EP Orange Glow, was produced by the band and Vincent Côté.

 Grungy Toronto post-punk group FRIGS have released a video for "Talking Pictures," a song from their recent Arts & Crafts LP Basic Behaviour.
 Christopher Mills directed the clip and commented on the production: